Sometimes known as “The Fabulous Beatmen“

-There is a page at the Playedinaband website with some great photo’s.
+There is a page about The Beatmen at the Playedinaband website with some great photo’s.

 Introduction:

-The Beatmen, sometimes known as “The Fabulous Beatmen”, were a group who came from Arnold, a historic market town in the North Eastern part of the greater Nottingham conurbation who starting at the back end of the late fifties Skiffle movement became one of the first new beat groups in the area to release a record.
+The Beatmen, sometimes known as “The Fabulous Beatmen”, were a group who came from Arnold, a historic market town in the North Eastern part of the greater Nottingham conurbation, who started at the back end of the late fifties Skiffle movement and became one of the first new beat groups in the area to release a record.
 I say one of the first because there is a bone of contention here and I’ll address that later in the story.
+They toured Britain and Europe, released two singles and were, for a couple of years, figureheads in the Nottingham beat scene of the early to mid sixties.

 Bill Brazier (Lead guitar and founder member) (aka Geoff Gibson) (b 1940est)